RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/EditFrame.md

 # EditFrame

+!!! note
+    This function does not exist in the Blit releases of Sonic CD.

 ## Description
-Edits pivots, width, height and sheet coordinates of a spriteFrame with matching `ID`.
+Edits the pivots, width, height, and sheet coordinates of `frame`.

 ## Parameters

-- `ID`
+- `Frame`
 The ID of the spriteFrame to edit.
 - `xPivot`
-The horizontal offset of the sprite, negative values will move it to the left, while positive values will move it to the right.
+The horizontal offset of the sprite.
+Negative values will move it to the left, while positive values will move it to the right.
 - `yPivot`
-The vertical offset of the sprite, negative values will move it upwards, and positive values downwards.
+The vertical offset of the sprite.
+Negative values will move it upwards, while positive values will move it downwards.
 - `Width`
 The width of the sprite.
 - `Height`